chief-villager/StoreInventoryAPI/README.md

 # StoreInventoryAPI
-This API was created with .Net to for the  Admin side of a store to  perform crud functionalites of users and products
+This API was created with .Net to for the  Admin side of a store to  perform crud functionalites of staffs and products

 # Features
 - Utilizes Entity Framework Core for potential database interactions.